uptane/uptane-standard/uptane-standard.md

 The primary SHALL send the latest metadata it has downloaded to all of its associated secondaries.

 Full verification secondaries SHALL keep a complete copy of all metadata.
-A partial verification secondary SHALL keep *only* the targets metadata file from the director repository.
+A partial verification secondary MAY keep *only* the targets metadata file from the director repository.

 #### Send images to secondaries {#send_images_primary}